 I've seen people talk about achievement dividends.
 What are they?

-*Achi-divis have been suspended for the foreseeable future* The vast majority of dividends are based on stats from actual games.
+*currently, achievement dividends are NOT being given- that could change* The vast majority of dividends are based on stats from actual games.
 We felt that left an aspect of sports out.
 So we give out these special dividends (nicknamed Emmitts because Emmitt Smith received our first achievement dividend when he broke the all time NFL rushing record).
 These dividends are given out at 9pm eastern the day after the achievement or award happens.
-Should an award or achievement be in connection to or because of a game that ends after midnight eastern, the date the game started shall be considered the date of the award.
 To get an idea of what kinds of things could earn an 'Emmitt' check out the criteria list.
 This isn't to say the items on the list are the ONLY things that may be eligible- but it gives you a strong idea.

 Projections?
 What are THEY now?